xiaowen-t/ECG-challenge/README.md

 ![image](https://github.com/meansnothing/ECG-challenge/blob/main/docs/conv2d.gif)

-We also used this model to predict the gender, notebook available on [Kaggle](https://www.kaggle.com/code/meansnothing/binary-classification-with-2d-resnet/notebook?scriptVersionId=94728151).
+We also used this model to predict the gender, notebook available on [Kaggle](https://www.kaggle.com/code/meansnothing/binary-classification-with-2d-resnet/notebook?).
 Preliminary experiment with `resnet_152` achieved auc=0.93, which indicates that processing 12-lead ECG data directly using 2D CNN is at least not a worse approach.

 Such a result brings up more questions to think about, for example:
 When building models for datasets from different fields, what are the focus points we need to consider?
 -> Whether the exchange of information during forward computation (the receptive fields and the communication between channels) is in line with the opinions of professionals?

-# Resutls
+# Results
 ![image](https://github.com/meansnothing/ECG-challenge/blob/main/docs/roc_curve.png)
 ## bias between different groups
 Experiment 1: